Topics

 IN THIS ARTICLE

-Have you ever seen the breakdown of your student fees?
-On that long list of books, tuition, gym membership, student building improvement fees, and more, you might find the premium for your student health insurance plan.
+Have you ever reviewed the breakdown of your student fees?
+Among the long list of expenses like tuition, books, gym memberships, and student building improvement fees, you’ll likely find a charge for your student health insurance plan.

 How does student health insurance work?